 From the very first day I stepped into the radiation waiting room, and treatment room, I witnessed the void.
 Efficiency versus humanity.
 It chilled my spine.
 Lots of efforts had been placed into maximizing output.
 Less so on ensuring a conducive experience for cancer patients.
 Why does it have to be so dualistic?
 Efficiency married with humanity would produce better outcomes for both cancer patients and radiation oncology employees.
-(The strain is visible on both sides).
+(The strain was visible on both sides).
 On the first day of treatment, a stressed radiation therapist greeted me with: “Next time I won’t come get you.
-You’ll go straight to the dressing room, put on a gown, and wait in the waiting area I’ll show you.”
+Go straight to the dressing room, put on a gown, and wait in the waiting area I’ll show you.”
 That’s all he said.
 Then left me to figure out the rest.
 I was stunned by the coldness of this first reception.
 I felt a pang rise in my chest.
 The waiting area was dismal.
 The temperature freezing.
 The lighting chilling.
 Haggard cancer patients, exposed and vulnerable, were waiting motionless in oversized gowns.
 Fatigued fishes in a decrepit aquarium completed the decor.

-In all truthfulness there are growing efforts to improve the patient experience in Healthcare organizations.
+In all truthfulness, there are growing efforts to improve the patient experience in Healthcare organizations.
 Some hospitals (like the one I received treatment at) have a whole department dedicated to the patient experience.
 While a positive endeavor, in my experience these efforts only scratch the surface of human needs.
-They address the low hanging fruits, and fail to go deep enough to understand the root causes of patient distress.
+They address the low hanging fruits and fail to go deep enough to understand the root causes of patient distress.

 I wish hospitals would place more efforts into understanding the holistic human experience of cancer patients.
 Advanced technology and first-rate oncologists are terrific.
 But pairing them with processes that don’t acknowledge the full humanity of patients adds unnecessary stress on already stressed cancer patients.
 As a survivor, I feel extremely grateful to be alive.
-As a human-centered design consultant, I am acutely aware that the radiation experience could be positively transformed with a holistic human-centered approach.
-Witnessing the gap with technology companies (in my field), I developed a model that teaches “augmented perception” techniques to help practitioners explore the customer experience from the inside out, and discover stressors they had not previously realized.
-Such insights could lead to transformative improvements of the patient experience in healthcare settings.
+As a human-centered consultant, I am acutely aware that the radiation experience could be positively transformed with a holistic human-centered approach.
+Witnessing the gap with companies I worked with in the past, I developed a workshop to help participants explore the customer experience from the inside out, and discover stressors they had not previously seen.
+Applying this methodology to the radiation oncology experience could lead to transformative benefits for cancer patients.